bemer/containers-on-aws-workshop/01-SetupEnvironment/README.md

     $ docker run hello-world

-The output of this command will be like the following:
+The output should look like:

     Hello from Docker!
     This message shows that your installation appears to be working correctly.